georgettica/docker-sshd/README.md

-additional to [https://github.com/panubo/docker-sshd](upstream github) is the ability to connect to it via [https://github.com/sshuttle/sshuttle](sshuttle)
+additional to [upstream github](https://github.com/panubo/docker-sshd) is the ability to connect to it via [sshuttle](https://github.com/sshuttle/sshuttle)

 # SSHD